Miker2808/PyRoboteq/README.md

 ```python
 from PyRoboteq import RoboteqHandler
 ```
-The PyRoboteq library includes a set of commands which you can use, including a comment describing the use of the command (Work in Progress).
+The PyRoboteq library includes a set of commands which you can use, including a comment describing the use of the command.
-To use the commands add the following line
+To use the commands add the following line:
 ```python
 from PyRoboteq import roboteq_commands as cmds
 ```

 ### Connection

-To connect to the controller you'll have to make a controller object, and additionally connect to it.
+In order to communicate with the controller, you will need to create a RoboteqHandler object, and then establish a connection with it.
-The ```RoboteqHandler()``` constructor additionally supports two parameters which can ease with the development.
+The ```RoboteqHandler()``` class additionally supports two parameters which can ease with the development.
-* The debug_mode parameter, which prints out any information sent or received to and from the controller, and any exceptions received.
+* The debug_mode parameter, which prints out any information sent or received to and from the controller, including any exceptions received.
 * The ```exit_on_interrupt```.
 By default, the pyroboteq will ignore any exceptions to make sure minor interruptions wont crash your robot. this can be averted by adding the ```exit_on_interrupt``` parameter to exit when any interruption is received.